department-of-veterans-affairs/va.gov-team/products/find-a-va-form/mvp/design/find-va-form-use-cases.md

 **Note** the relevance option was added to the existing sorting use case on 5/7/2021.

 * **Description:**
-  - When a user is presented with a list of search results, they can use the **Sort By feature** to change the order of results.
+  - When a user is presented with a list of search results, they can use the **Sort By** option to change the order of results.
 Options presented include:
        - Closest match (Note: this should be the default sort order)
        - Ascending (A-Z)
        - Descending (Z-A)